the-ride-never-ends/gguf-tools/README.md

 ***
 ### `gguf_compare_models_sum_stats`

-Takes two models, pulls and flattens their tensors, performs summary statistics on those layers, and saves these layers to an Excel file.
+Takes two models, pulls and flattens their tensors, performs summary statistics on those layers, and saves these statistics to an Excel file.
 Current output statistics include: mean, standard deviation, maximum, minimum, median, variance, range, 25th percentile, 75th percentile, IQR, skewness, and kurtosis.
 Note that both models need to have the same number of layers and the Excel file must already exist in order for the program to work.
 Use with the associated batch file program_start_gguf_compare_models_sum_stats is recommended.

 ![attn_q with no pants on](assets/compare_models_sum_stats_example.png)